Nicaea: Herakles relief

-Excavations are underway in the Ottoman kilns where the historic Nicean tiles were made.
-The Hagia Sophia of Nicaea is also undergoing restoration.

 See of Nicaea

 The bishopric of Nicaea remains as a titular see of the Roman Catholic Church, which has left the seat vacant since the death of its last titular bishop in 1976.
 It is also a titular metropolitan see of the Ecumenical Patriarchate of Constantinople.
 The incumbent 2001–2010 was the former Archbishop of Karelia and All Finland, Metropolitan Johannes (Rinne).